How To: Enjoy and Preserve Your Wedding Florals

 There are many ways to preserve your bridal bouquet.
 The easiest DIY way is to dry it and place it in a shadow box.
 To do this you need to make sure to dry it upside down BEFORE the flowers start to die.
 (Say that again for the people in the back, Emily) Make sure to dry your bouquet upside down BEFORE the flowers start to die.
 This is the best way to keep the color of the flowers in-tact.
 I recommend not going past 5 days after your wedding before doing this.
 You will then need to give it a couple weeks to dry out completely.
 In the meantime, go to any craft store and find a deep shadow box to fit it in.
 Sometimes the bouquet may still be too full to fit so from here, you could always trim off some of the back to help thin it out.
 You can also take apart the bouquet and individually dry the stems.
 In a shadow box you can make them look almost like a field of flowers.
 This is a great option if you want to make multiple frames with your bouquet.
 If you are super crafty you could also take apart the bouquet and flatten individual stems.
 Once they are dried, buy an all-glass frame (front and back) and remake your own version of the bouquet.
 This is a very beautiful and individualized look!

-I always recommend having your florist or a professional do these options as it can get pretty time consuming and difficult – especially since some flowers are more delicate than others.
-Pricing for these options of course depends on the individual professionals, but generally you can expect the cost to be anywhere from $75 to $150.
-If you want to get the bouquet epoxied or freeze dried the cost can jump way up to anywhere from $300-$800+.
-These are very difficult and intricate processes, so you will have to ship it to someone who specializes in epoxy/resin or freeze drying.
-The best place to find epoxy vendors is on Etsy.
-There are a couple of freeze dry professionals around the U.S. – the closest being in Arlington, WA.
+However, I always recommend having your florist or a professional do these options as it can get pretty time consuming and difficult – especially since some flowers are more delicate than others.
+Pricing for these options of course depends on the individual professionals, but generally you can expect the cost for a piece to be anywhere from $75 to $250.
+We have a couple of amazing floral preservationists in the local CdA & Spokane area who offer dried arrangements and resin - Rebecca with The Petite Pansy & Erin with Flowers and More by Erin.
+Resin can generally increase the overall cost of pieces from anywhere between $300-$800+ as this is a more difficult and intricate process.

 I hope this helps get your wheels turning and kick starts that crafty side of your brain!
 Huge thank you to Emily McBride for once again taking the time to answer all my questions.
 Do you have any other questions that I didn’t ask?
 Let me know by commenting below!
 And be sure to check out her social media pages for examples of her amazing work.
 Instagram.
 Facebook.